 As most of the items served at the concession stand do not require you to touch the food with your bare hand, due to the fact that they are prepackaged or can be served and prepared with the utensils provided, state law does not require gloves to be worn to serve them.
 The exception at the concession stand is the preparation of hot pretzels.
 The procedure for preparation is described below.

-You also may not touch breads, such as cooked pretzels or hot dog rolls, with your bare hands, and thus they must be served with gloved hands or using tongs or napkins as a barrier to your hands.
+You also may not touch breads, such as cooked pretzels, with your bare hands, and thus they must be served with gloved hands or using tongs or napkins as a barrier to your hands.

 Always change gloves if the gloves get ripped, torn, or contaminated.
 Contamination can occur after using the bathroom, smoking, coughing, sneezing, and in between preparing raw and cooked foods.
 Food worker hands must be washed thoroughly and be cleaned before wearing new gloves.